mtrh93/pokemonquiz/README.md

 General

 The script was throwing an error due to the show score page not correctly being identified as the wrong elementselectbyID was stated at start of the page.
-This was fixed show that score was shwoing correctly.
+This was fixed show that score was showing correctly.

+The quiz works as intended and the score displays correctly. it works on multiple devices.
+The correct answers increase the score count and correctly shows the allocated quote at the end depending on this count score.

 ---
 ## Launch and Deployment